Koi Water Garden Ltd

 May safely be used with salt at 1/2 oz per gallon.

 Powerful fungicide and mild bactericide that can be used with salt at 1/2 oz per gallon to kill Whitespot very effectively.
 Use against all fungal diseases as a pond treatment.
 Used with Formalin as a parasite treatment which can be effective against a range of parasites.
-Do not use with salt if using with Formalin.
+Do not use with more salt at more than 1/2oz per gallon (0.33%) if using with Formalin.
 Use at temperatures over 12.5 deg C.

 Warning.
 Must never be used with Formalin or Anaesthsetics.

-Dose – Liquid form use as per manufacturers' recommendations.
-For Dropsy use at 10 x strength with Salt at 1 ounce per gallon.
-As powder use at 5gm per ton.
+Dose – Liquid form use as per manufacturers' recommendations - or....
+For Dropsy use at least 10 x strength with Salt at 1 ounce per gallon.
+As powder use at 3 - 5gm per 220 gallons. .

 Excellent bactericide can be used with salt and, like Acriflavine non-aggressive.
-Acts systemically, (internally) unlike the drugs above, and can therefore be effective against septicaemia and internal infections, including dropsy.
+Acts systemically, (internally) unlike the drugs above, and can therefore be effective against septicemia and internal infections, including dropsy.
 Ideal treatment therefore where antibiotics cannot be used.
 Like Acriflavine can be overdosed without harming your koi.
-It’s only drawback is it’s cost and it is therefore ideal for hospital tanks and quarantine systems.
+Its only drawback is it’s cost and it is therefore ideal for hospital tanks and quarantine systems.

 Used by the Japanese for many years but strangely little used in the UK.
 Excellent mild fungicide and bactericide.
 Ideal treatment to help prevent cross infection, for transporting fish and can be used with salt.
 Great de-stressor, non-aggressive and can be used as a dip and overdosed with safety.
 Perfect treatment to be used as a gill wash and therefore is much used for helping newly imported koi recover from their journey.
 Great alternative to Malachite and much less aggressive.
 Again the only drawback is the cost.